 * These songs can be viewed in the YouTube playlist, below.

-Finally, I want to say a MASSIVE thanks to Warren from Chuff Media for sorting out this review and to both Gavin James and James Blunt for putting on such a great show!
+Finally, I want to say a HUGE thanks to Tom Pearce from Good Soldier for sorting out this review and to both Gavin James and James Blunt for putting on such a great show!